KateFord/Ledger/README.md

 <h1>Online Banking Ledger</h1>

-<p>A simple online web application for users to log in, create multiple accounts, record deposits and withdrawals and log out.
-The account
-balance is automatically adjusted each time a transaction is created or deleted.</p>
+<p>A simple online web application for users to log in, create multiple checking and savings accounts, record deposits and withdrawals against those accounts and log out.
+The account balance is automatically adjusted each time a transaction is created or deleted.</p>

 <p>The Ledger can be viewed here - <a href="http://katefordledger.azurewebsites.net/">Online Bank Account Ledger</a></p>